Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/b86660ca-a2e1-4f2d-91ae-ab4eb834f43e)

-Now this is the hard bot, it might look done but in reality I need to lose a lot of weight off this bot.
-I was thinkig on making the eapon smaller but, then I am not putting all the weight into my weapon like I said before.
+Now this is the hard part, it might look done but in reality I need to lose a lot of weight off this bot.
+I was thinking on making the weapon smaller but, then I am not putting all the weight into my weapon like I said before.
 Therefore, I am going to try my best to not change the weapon.
-I am ovber by 6 grams.
-I could lose this weight by only going 1 wall for my main chasis but I feel like that be way to weak.
-I cant take anymore off the armor unless I pyscally make it smaller.
-I still need to but the weight of the wheel in too.
+I am over by 6 grams.
+I could lose this weight by only going 1 wall for my main chassis but I feel like that be way to weak.
+I cant take anymore off the armor unless I physically make it smaller.
+I still need to put the weight of the wheel in too.
 I could swap my n20s for n10s that are lighter.
-But i dont save much.
-The top plate is 8grams and honesalty that is way to much.
+But i wont save much.
+The top plate is 8grams and honesty that is way to much.
 But how can I lose this weight.
-I can't change the infill anymore, it would still weight the same.
+I can't change the infill anymore, it would still weigh the same.
 I could try a different material.
 But if I decided to make out of carbon or something else it might be too expensive.
 I could take off the armor but the armor is only 2 grams now.
-I think I need to do a combination of main chasis infil and walls and change the top plate.
+I think I need to do a combination of main chassis infill and walls and change the top plate.
 Robot Smashing League makes good carbon fiber for cheap.
 I might try this but I don't know if it would come in time for the Hack Club event I want to go with my friend for the first time.

 ![image](https://github.com/user-attachments/assets/61d9a2ec-8cb4-45ff-b80a-d6735076e734)

-I decided to start by taking even more weight off of the main chasis.
+I decided to start by taking even more weight off of the main chassis.
 Its basically hollow inside hopefully this does not become a problem.
 Good thing tpu is a strong flexible material!!
-Changing the toplid to carbon fiber makes it 6.025g.
+Changing the top lid to carbon fiber makes it 6.025g.

 ![image](https://github.com/user-attachments/assets/da8c0988-0309-45c9-a1be-eb9a9acc6764)